 American anthropologist, 2010

 I propose an evolutionary model of direct male care, demonstrating that males could have helped reduce the energetic burden of caregiving placed on mothers by carrying young.
 In doing so, males would have assisted females in achieving and maintaining an energetic condition sufficient for reproduction, thereby hastening the advent of shortened interbirth intervals that played a formative role in the success of our genus.

-Sex differences in mushroom gathering: men expend more energy to obtain equivalent benefits
+Sex differences in mushroom gathering: men expend more energy to obtain equivalent benefits [PDF]

 Pachebo-Cobos et al.